Grow great tomatoes in Edmonton

 Top bowl - shishito peppers

-Shishito peppers are yummy and suprisingly they grow well in Edmonton gardens.
+Shishito peppers suprisingly grow well in Edmonton gardens.
 I have not seen shishito pepper plants for sale as bedding plants, so we grow ours from seed.
-Shishitos are a mostly mild, smoky pepper, valued as a grilled appetizer, but about one of ten is hot.
+Shishitos are a mostly mild, smoky pepper, valued as a grilled or air fried appetizer, but about one of ten is hot.
 That's part of the fun of eating them.

 Our shishito seeds were purchased from West Coast Seeds.
 The peppers are a good size, mostly mild with a tremendous yield per plant.
 The pepper plants are hardy, too.
 No staking required.